2021 Advertising Awards

 NOTE: Applied Arts reserves the right to move an entry to another category if we feel it unsuitable or incorrectly categorized.

-Is my entry a single or a series?
-A single means one piece, and series means you are submitting more than one piece of the same project to a maximum of three.
-If an entry contains more than the specified images, we will either contact you to split the submission into multiple entries, or choose which ones will be judged, so it's best to stick to the indicated numbers for single or series.
+What is a single, series, and campaign?
+A single means one piece.
+Series means you are submitting more than one piece of the same project to a maximum of three.
+If an entry contains more than the specified images, we will either contact you to split the submission into multiple entries, or choose which ones will be judged, so it's best to stick to the to the indicated number of pieces.

 What is the Young Blood category?
 Young Blood is a series of categories open only to entrants who have been out of school up to a certain number of years (three for Photography and Illustration, and five for Design and Advertising).
 As with all categories, they are judged on creative excellence, technical merit and suitability for end use, but the jury also takes into account the level of professional experience.
 You will be required to specify the name of the Young Blood entrant to qualify.

 What is the Community category?
-The Community Awards was our newest Awards program, launched in 2017, to help Canadian artists and studios working on smaller, local clients get the recognition they deserve.
-In 2019, Community Awards categories were rolled into each of the four competitions (Photography, Illustration, Design and Advertising).
-Entries in these categories may not be entered in any other non-Community category with the exception of Young Blood categories.
+The Community Awards was our newest Awards program, launched in 2017, to help Canadian artists and studios working on smaller communities or with smaller budgets local clients get the recognition they deserve.
+In 2019, Community Awards categories were rolled into each of the four competitions (Design, Illustration, Design and Advertising) for added exposure.

 Entry Material FAQ